 This strawberry banana smoothie with yogurt is refreshing and creamy with no added sugar required since it’s naturally sweetened with fruit!
 The Greek yogurt pumps up the protein content, making for the perfect satisfying breakfast or snack!
 Quick, healthy and easy to make and packed with refreshing flavour! {gluten-free & vegetarian}

-This strawberry banana smoothie recipe has been a big hit in our house lately.
-We’re constantly striving to switch up the breakfast and snack routine to keep things interesting, and with the warmer temperatures arriving, this smoothie is exactly what we needed in our lives!
+This strawberry banana smoothie with yogurt has been a big hit in our house lately.
+We’re constantly striving to switch up the breakfast and snack routine to keep things interesting, and with the warmer temperatures arriving, this smoothie is exactly what we needed in our lives.
 It totally hit the spot!

 It’s smooth, creamy and super refreshing and is the perfect way to use up those fresh strawberries or frozen bananas you might have kicking around.